Sunday, May 04, 2025

 Lucky 13

-Thirteen people who have made me who I am over the 77 years I have lived.
+Thirteen people have made me who I am over the 77 years I have lived.
 Others have been close to me, and maybe I am underestimating their impact on my life.
 I am not including family, among whom I count the Killians.
-These 13 are to me undeniable and inseparable from or essential to my psyche, however anyone dissects it, and regardless if I ever see them again.
+These 13 are to me undeniable and inseparable from or essential to my psyche, my person, however anyone dissects it, and regardless if I ever see them again.

 In the order of the date on which we met: